Pipas/LinuxConfig/README.md

 There are several Gnome extensions that make the experience much better and tweak the system to your liking.
 There are many to choose from at [extensions.gnome.org](https://extensions.gnome.org/) and here are some of the ones I use.

-#### [User Themes](https://extensions.gnome.org/extension/19/user-themes/) - **needed to change the default shell theme**, as stated in all the comments should be enabled by default.
+- #### [User Themes](https://extensions.gnome.org/extension/19/user-themes/) - **needed to change the default shell theme**, as stated in all the comments should be enabled by default.

-#### [Dash to Dock](https://extensions.gnome.org/extension/307/dash-to-dock/) - changes the gnome bar to a dock, highly customizable.
+- #### [Dash to Dock](https://extensions.gnome.org/extension/307/dash-to-dock/) - changes the gnome bar to a dock, highly customizable.

-#### [OpenWeather](https://extensions.gnome.org/extension/750/openweather/) - weather indicator on your top bar, useful to have at times, highly customizable.
+- #### [OpenWeather](https://extensions.gnome.org/extension/750/openweather/) - weather indicator on your top bar, useful to have at times, highly customizable.

-#### [system-monitor](https://extensions.gnome.org/extension/120/system-monitor/) - displays system information in the top bar such as cpu, mem and network.
+- #### [system-monitor](https://extensions.gnome.org/extension/120/system-monitor/) - displays system information in the top bar such as cpu, mem and network.

-#### [Remove App Menu](https://extensions.gnome.org/extension/591/remove-app-menu/) - Removes app menu from top bar to reduce clutter.
+- #### [Remove App Menu](https://extensions.gnome.org/extension/591/remove-app-menu/) - Removes app menu from top bar to reduce clutter.

-#### [Hide Activities Button](https://extensions.gnome.org/extension/744/hide-activities-button/) - hides the activities button.
+- #### [Hide Activities Button](https://extensions.gnome.org/extension/744/hide-activities-button/) - hides the activities button.

 ## Touchpad Gestures

-If you're using Linux in a laptop with a modern touchpad enabling gestures is a no brainer to increase productivity, I have achieved this with a program called [fusuma](https://github.com/iberianpig/fusuma) pointed out by [this](https://askubuntu.com/a/1044184) response by Rachit Kinger on an askubuntu question, I am pasting the answer here and might change it in the future if need be.
+If you're using Linux in a laptop with a modern touchpad enabling gestures is a no brainer to increase productivity, I have achieved this with a program called [fusuma](https://github.com/iberianpig/fusuma) pointed out in [this](https://askubuntu.com/a/1044184) response by Rachit Kinger on an askubuntu question, I am pasting the answer here as I might change it in the future if need be.

 First of all check if your current user is part of the input group.
 You can do that by